UdjinM6/dash-bootstrap/README.md

-# bootstrap.dat files for Darkcoin
+# bootstrap.dat files for Dash

 ### Usage

 1. Download and extract one of the recent files linked below.
-2. Place bootstrap.dat file to your Darkcoin folder:
+2. Place bootstrap.dat file to your Dash folder:
- - Windows: %APPDATA%\Darkcoin\
+ - Windows: %APPDATA%\Dash\
- - Mac OS: ~/Library/Application Support/Darkcoin/
+ - Mac OS: ~/Library/Application Support/Dash/
- - Unix/Linux: ~/.darkcoin/
+ - Unix/Linux: ~/.dash/
 3. Run your wallet and let it sync using bootstrap.dat
 4. Once sync is done bootstrap.dat file will be renamed to bootstrap.dat.old automagically and can be safely removed.